 In connection with our previously announced program to focus on maximizing the opportunities and growth potential of our existing businesses, we divested or announced our intention to divest several non-strategic businesses and assets and have completed or commenced certain other strategic initiatives related to our internet businesses.
 Pursuant to such program, we completed the dispositions of North American Outdoor Group, Global Refund Group, the Fleet businesses, Central Credit, Inc., Spark Services, Inc., Match.com, National Leisure Group, National Library of Poetry, Cendant Software Corporation and Hebdo Mag International, Inc. and have entered into definitive agreements to dispose of the Green Flag Group ("Green Flag") and Entertainment Publications, Inc. ("EPub").
 The Green Flag and EPub transactions are expected to close during the fourth quarter of 1999.
-The divestiture program will ultimately generate approximately \$4.5 billion in proceeds. (see "Liquidity and Capital Resources -- Divestitures").
-As a result of the divesture program, we divested former CUC International Inc. ("CUC") businesses representing 45% of CUC's revenues in 1997, the year in which we merged with HFS Incorporated ("HFS").
+The divestiture program will ultimately generate approximately \$4.5 billion in proceeds. (see "Liquidity and Capital Resources - Divestitures").